Summer (& Other Seasonal)

 NSF-funded REU in Ocean Sciences.

 The Bermuda Institute of Ocean Sciences is an independent U.S.

 501(c)(3) status and a Bermuda Registered Charity (#116).

 Visit us in Bermuda or at www.bios.edu

 Archbold Biological Station, Florida

-Beginning January 2020; running about 8 months.
+Beginning June/July 2021; running about 8 months.